ProgrammableMatterProject/VisibleSim/doc/UserManual.md

 	OUTPUT << args;
 ```
 If `-l` option is not found, nothing will be printed to the file.
+##### Detailed Simulation Statistics (`-i`)
+Prints more detailed statistics at the end of the simulation.
+It prints the minimum, the mean, the maximum and the standard-deviation values of the number of messages sent/received per module, the maximum message queue size reached and the number of motions per module.
+Be aware that collecting these statistics requires O(number of modules) memory space.
+##### Simulation Seed (`-a`)
+The randomness of the simulation (variability in the communication rate, variability in the motion duration (not fully supported yet), clock randomness) depends on the simulation seed.
+Using the same simulation seed on the same configuration produces the same simulation.
+By default, the simulation seed is equal to 50.
+If  `-a < seed < 0 >` is used, a randomly generated seed is set.
 ##### Help (`-h`)
 Displays the usage message in the terminal.